-Role ole Responsibility Wollongong Community Elect Councillors to represent and make decisions on behalf of the community (residents).
+Role Responsibility Who Wollongong Community Elect Councillors to represent and make decisions on behalf of the community (residents).
 Utilise assets responsibly.
 Participate in community engagement opportunities relating to assets.
 Set the vision for Wollongong through the Community Strategic Plan.
 Resident, Business, & Community Stakeholders Asset Custodian Set guiding principles for the Asset Management Policy.
 Act as custodians for community assets by ensuring that their decisions represent and reflect the needs of the wider community.
 Adopt Council's Resourcing Strategy including the Asset Management Policy, Strategy and Plan.
 Delegate authority to the General Manager to undertake required responsibilities.
 Provide sufficient resources to maintain community assets to agreed levels of service as outlined in this Policy.
-Executive Asset Governance Championing asset management.
+Lord Mayor, Deputy Lord Mayor, and Councillors Executive Asset Governance Championing asset management.
 Foster and support a multi-disciplinary asset management steering committee.
 Enable appropriate management arrangements, ownership, control, accountability, and reporting requirements.
 Review and monitor asset performance and asset management improvement actions.
 Delegate authority and accountability for implementation of this Policy.
 Ensure alignment of the Asset Management Policy with other policies and business processes of Council.
 Oversee compliance with Council's legal obligations.
-Asset Management Steering Committee Oversight of major decisions and direction of Strategic Asset Management practice within Council.
+General Manager and Executive Management Committee Asset Management Steering Committee Oversight of major decisions and direction of Strategic Asset Management practice within Council.
 Monitor and review the implementation of Council's Asset Management System.
-Monitor and evaluate the progress of improvement actions set out in Council's control of the council o Service Management Asset Management Plan.
-Develop and regularly review Service Plans which identify community levels of service and the associated asset requirements necessary to support service.
+Monitor and evaluate the progress of improvement actions set out in Council's Asset Management Plan.
+Cross- functional group of Council officers Service Management Develop and regularly review Service Plans which identify community levels of service and the associated asset requirements necessary to support service.
 Assess non-asset solutions to support service delivery.
 Monitor utilisation and identify opportunities for asset consolidation.
-Explore opportunities to share assets and co-locate services for more efficient
+Explore opportunities to share assets and co-locate services for more efficient utilisation.
+Identify new/expansion works for assets to support service delivery.
+Develop a business proposal to seek approval and funding.
+Identify asset related impacts of statutory requirements relating to service delivery.
+Ensure service plans is aligned with adopted strategies.
+Refer to Service Plans in the Delivery Program for Service Managers